Last Updated on Thursday, 14 May 2026, 21:05 by Writer

-President Irfaan Ali says the Auditor General’s reports are being used to as a performance assessment tool of Regional Executive Officers (REOs) and other accounting officers, but said the upcoming replacements are not as a result of alleged corruption.
+President Irfaan Ali says the Auditor General’s reports are being used as a performance assessment tool of regional executive officers (REOs) and other accounting officers, but said the upcoming replacements are not as a result of alleged corruption.

 “The reassignment and so on was not based on issues and challenges of corruption.
 Of course, we have been evaluating and looking at instances where…the Auditor General would have raised issues.
 We gave all our accounting officers an opportunity to respond to those issues also so we take the Auditor General’s report seriously so that is why you’re seeing the type of improvement in terms of the performance of the government against the Auditor General’s Report so that narrative has no basis,” he said.

-In a brief interview with Demerara Waves Online News, he declined to say whether the analysis emerging from findings in the Auditor General’s Reports showed that any of the REOs’ performance was lacking.
+In a brief interview with Demerara Waves Online News, the President declined to say whether the analysis emerging from findings in the Auditor General’s reports showed that any of the REOs’ performance was lacking.
 “I won’t say that they were wanting in relation to the Auditor General’s Report,” he said.

 As emphasised by Vice President Bharrat Jagdeo, according to a government statement, every expenditure must be measured against its contribution to the welfare of citizens and national development, as the Government strengthens oversight systems, eliminates waste, and upholds accountability, efficiency, and transparency in governance.